Help us improve this website! Click below to do a quick exercise that will help us learn how to organize this website.

 Corporations and partnerships get service in a different way.
 Usually an agent accepts service for the corporation.
 Sometimes an officer of the corporation will accept service.

-Some cases allow service by certified mail, such as a small claims case.
+Some cases allow service by certified mail, such as a small claims cases.
 You do not need to have someone else serve the defendants.
 You may deliver the summons and a copy of the complaint by certified mail.
 It should be restricted delivery, return receipt requested.
 Restricted delivery means that only the person you addressed the summons to can sign for it.
 A Return receipt is a green postcard that shows that the post office delivered the letter.
 Make sure you keep a record of when you sent the letter and to whom.
 Also, keep the green return receipt when you get it in the mail.
 It will prove to the court that you served the defendant.

 Sometimes, a witness will not testify in court willingly.
 You can subpoena the witness, which requires them to come to court.
 You can also use a subpoena during discovery.
 Discovery happens before trial.
 It lets both sides find information and evidence to prepare for their case.
 During discovery, you can subpoena a person to come to a deposition and answer questions.
 You can also get evidence from a person or company who is not a party in the lawsuit.